trzy/Supermodel/Docs/README.txt

           combined ROM sets as long as unused files are removed.
         - Configuration file now supports more settings and allows game- specific customization.
-        - Added light gun crosshairs ('Lost World'), enabled by default in full screen mode and selectable by pressing Alt-I.
+        - Added light gun crosshairs ('The Lost World'), enabled by default in full screen mode and selectable by pressing Alt-I.
         - Drive board and force feedback emulation for 'Scud Race', 'Daytona USA 2', and 'Sega Rally 2'.
 [Nik Henson]
         - Viewable display area properly clipped.
 Ghost artifacts no longer